rafaelvcaetano/melonDS-android/.github/ISSUE_TEMPLATE/melonds-issue.md

 2. Required for the problem
 3. To appear

 Add screenshots if the issue can be visualized.
-If you are dealing with a BIOS problem, please add a screenshot of your Settings screen in the System section.